 Curricular Practical Training (CPT) is a type of off-campus employment opportunity for international students who hold an F-1 student visa.
 Students must meet certain requirements in order to be approved for CPT.
 Students must be enrolled at Tufts University in full-time status for at least 9 months prior to seeking CPT.
 View additional details on applying for CPT.

 Optional Practical Training

-An F-1 student may apply for Practical Training (before or after completion of studies) and/or paid internships provided he or she has been a full-time student in good standing, and has maintained legal F-1 status for at least one academic year.
+An F-1 student may apply for Optional Practical Training (before or after completion of studies) provided he or she has been a full-time student in good standing, and has maintained legal F-1 status for at least one academic year.
 Employment must be directly related to the student’s field of study.
 F-1 students are eligible for up to a maximum of 12 months practical training.
 Processing time is normally between 2-3 months.
-View additional details on applying for Practical Training.
+View additional details on applying for OPT.

 Timeframe for CPT and OPT in the MSEM Program